-At Keiser University, each student is considered an individual, and the University strives to be aware at all times of the needs of each member of its student body.
-The faculty of Keiser University believes that career education instruction is an art as well as a science.
-It is a dynamic process that develops both the skill and the intellect of career-minded individuals in its community.
-Career education is an interactive process on which the future of society depends.
-Graduates become technicians, professionals and clinicians who are critical for future economic growth.
+At Keiser University, each student is considered an individual, and the University strives to be aware of the needs of each member of its student body on an ongoing basis.
+Career-focused education is an interactive process that produces academically prepared technicians, professional practitioners, and clinicians who are critical for future economic growth.
+The faculty of Keiser University believe that career orientated educational instruction is an art as well as a science, requiring dynamic and engaging processes that develop both the skill set and intellect of career-minded students.

-Keiser University's goal is to train career-minded individuals by offering an education that produces an employable, skilled, responsible and accountable person.
-Keiser University students are prepared to provide professional skills necessary to meet the projected needs of society.
-Inherent in the goals established for Keiser University is the belief that learning takes place in a variety of ways.
-For this reason, Keiser University curricula are flexible and incorporate previous knowledge and skills.
+Keiser University's goal is to develop career prepared individuals by providing an educational program that produce employable, skilled, educated, and responsible future citizens.
+Consequently, Keiser University students are prepared to provide professional, technical and marketable skills necessary to meet the projected needs of society.
+Inherent in the goals established for Keiser University is the belief that learning takes place through multiple delivery methods and in various settings.
+For this reason,